-This policy also describes a point of contact in the organization where complaints about Certara’s handling of personal data can be directed, and information about how the Company is held accountable for safeguarding any personal data, should it be stored or transferred by Certara.
+This privacy statement also describes a point of contact in the organization where complaints about Certara’s handling of personal data can be directed, and information about how the Company is held accountable for safeguarding any personal data, should it be stored or transferred by Certara.

 Certara agrees to adhere to the following Privacy Principles: Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement, and Liability, which are addressed herein (see also www.privacyshield.gov).